 By contrast, teen driving crashes (2,460), suffocation (e.g., infants in bed, 2,429), youth suicides (2,261) and homicides (2,267), drug-induced deaths (791), pedestrian injuries (685), and toddler drownings (388) accounted for over 11,000 fatalities in 2014.

-Given what we know are the most common fatal injuries, here are our tips for keeping the summer safe .
+Given what we know are the most common fatal injuries, .

-- Even on hot summer nights, put the baby back in the crib .
+- .
 Suffocation accounts for 3 percent of accidental injury deaths from birth to age 19, and this doesn’t include SIDS, which would about double the number.
 Most of these deaths occur in the first year of life.
 Babies left to sleep in beds can wedge themselves between the mattress and the wall and suffocate because they aren’t yet able to move their heads.
 If you are parenting an infant, think seriously about sleep and plan ahead for doing it right.
 Recent studies also point to new, “gentler” methods for problem sleepers.
 Sleep fatalities are more common than you think.
 Make decisions in those few moments when you are not sleep-deprived.

-- If your teen has shown signs of depression, help him or her start a relationship with a mental health professional during the summer, when suicide rates are lowest.* The number of youth committing suicide increased by about 17 percent over the past five years.* Know the signs of suicide risk.
-Consider talking to youth about starting a relationship with a counselor , too.
+- If your teen has shown signs of depression, help him or her start a relationship with a mental health professional during the summer, when suicide rates are lowest.* The number of youth committing suicide increased by about 17 percent over the past five years.* Know the signs of suicide risk. , too.
 If you don’t have a provider, ask your child’s school for a suggestion, or use the Mental Health Services Locator, an online, map-based program to find services nearby.
 Let your adolescents (or anyone) in suicidal crisis or emotional distress know that they can call the National Suicide Prevention Lifeline at 1-800-273-TALK or text “Go” to 741-741, a text-based helpline for teens more comfortable with texting than talking.

-- Store guns out of the home, and lock up prescription medications .
+- .
 Based on what we know about the strengths and challenges of the adolescent brain, it should not surprise us that their occasionally poor decision-making can have irreversible consequences when mixed with deadly means.
 And guns on-site, even if locked up, put a child at greater risk of a completed suicide.
 For adolescents at risk of suicide, the American Academy of Pediatrics summarized the research and concludes that doctors should “advise parents to remove guns and ammunition from the house, and secure supplies of potentially lethal medications.”

-- When accidents inevitably happen this summer, ask the doctor to NOT prescribe opioid pain medication .
+- When accidents inevitably happen this summer, .
 Accidental poisonings fatalities are increasingly not a toddler getting into the medicine cabinet but a teen overdosing on opioids (oxycodone to heroin).[iv]
 Victims often start with prescription pain killers, such as fentanyl, which is estimated to be 80 times as potent as morphine and hundreds of times more potent than heroin.
 An estimated 20 percent of adolescents with prescribed opioid medications reported using them intentionally to get high, or to increase the effects of alcohol or other drugs.
 Use of prescribed opioid pain medication before high school graduation is associated with a 33 percent increase in the risk of later opioid misuse.
 These and other statistics led the Centers for Disease Control and Prevention (CDC) to conclude that “risk of opioid medication use in pediatric populations is of great concern.”
 Try other options first.

-- Stop using your smartphone when crossing street , let alone in the car, and consider that walking while intoxicated (WWI) is also dangerous.
+- , let alone in the car, and consider that walking while intoxicated (WWI) is also dangerous.
 Fatal pedestrian injuries don’t seem to get much attention, but they account for about 2 percent of child deaths.
 Anecdotally, just looking around the other cars on the highway, people haven’t gotten the message about phone use while driving.
 And while we tend to focus on the risks of driving while intoxicated, there are dangers to walking in that state as well.
 Young adults who are drinking are at particular risk; about one-third of all pedestrians killed in traffic crashes had a blood alcohol concentration greater than or equal to 0.08 grams per deciliter.

 - Keep up the vigilance on blocking access to your pool—and pools at the homes you visit—because toddlers who drown were often last seen in the house.
-Drowning is a leading cause of death for toddlers.
 In 2014, among children 1 to 4 years old who died from unintentional injuries, one-third died from drowning, and most of these deaths occurred in home swimming pools, including 65 percent at the house where the child lived.
 However, note that the typical scenario is not a kid drowning among the regular pool chaos.
 Most of the toddlers were last seen in the home, had been out of sight less than five minutes, and were in the care of one or both parents at the time.[v]
 More than two-thirds (69 percent) were not expected to be in or at the pool.

-- Try new ways to eat better, cook together , and start a new activity routine.
+- , and start a new activity routine.
 The summer is a great time to get better at one of the core strategies to eating better: planning ahead.
 Go to the farmer’s market on Saturday, and come home to cook a few meals for the week.
 Or cut up all those veggies and have them available in a tray that can be pulled out of the refrigerator when someone gets hungry.
 Make lunches for everyone the night before, when you’re not rushed.
 See the “Five Simple Steps” for parents at Let’s Move.

-- Schedule annually recurring reminders to make doctor and dentist appointments .
+- .
 Set a month for doctor visits and then schedule a recurring meeting to remind you to make these important wellness appointments.
 The U.S. Office of Adolescent Health advises, “Even though teens are generally healthy, regular visits allow health care providers to screen for healthy development, provide shots/screens, and brief interventions.”
 For tips on questions to ask at appointments, and overviews of developmental milestones, see the OAH website section on doctor visits.